rcrowther/django-img/README.md

     <caption>End Of Year Table</caption>

-### Data search by query
+### The 'query' tag
 There is a tag to find images by a database query.
 Sometimes this will be useful, for fixed or temporary decoration/banners etc.

         {{ imagequery "query" image.Large  }}

-While this may be useful at times, especially for fixed logos or banners, it is unnecessary if you are passing a model through a context,
+While this may be useful, especially for fixed logos or banners, it is unnecessary if you are passing a model through a context,

 ### Filters from other apps